 The culture Enhancing Enables us to fulfil ...to society and our we foster operations our promise... customers People Partners Places Great places start with We could not fulfil Working alongside, We pride ourselves on our people, and we our purpose without and supporting, the creating sustainable continue to collaborate our partners.
 We communities we serve places and we with them to foster a endeavour to be the is in the DNA of Henry continue to invest in culture of excellence partner of choice in our Boot.
-We continue to adapting our work and processes to reduce our and one in which key markets and invest invest time, resources, our people can be our time and expertise and funding to create environmental impact themselves and thrive. in working closely long-lasting and genuine and protect the planet.
-We invest in health and with our supply chain, social value for our Working in partnership wellbeing, diversity professional advisers, community partners. with our customers and inclusion, and team and commercial and partners, we share building to ensure our partners to showcase knowledge, innovation people are fulfilled and our responsibility and and solutions to protect can thrive in their roles. create the best value for the environment in everyone we work with. which we operate.
+We continue to adapting our work and and one in which our people can be themselves and thrive.
+We invest in health and wellbeing, diversity and inclusion, and team building to ensure our people are fulfilled and can thrive in their roles.